How to store food and keep it fresh for longer

 The key is to keep them as a bunch, and go one step further by wrapping up the conjoined stalks tightly in cling film (removing and re-wrapping tightly again every time you remove one from the bunch).

-This should prevent the ethylene in the stalks from reaching the rest of the bananas, and can apparently help bananas last up to 5 days longer.
+This should prevent the ethylene in the stalks from reaching the rest of the bananas, and can apparently help bananas last up to five days longer.

 Freeze spring onions in bottles